ariatemplates/editors-tools/ultimate-poc/src/poc/document/README.md

 > But what is the strategy to consider changes?
 Does any keystroke trigger an event?

-__We don't know yet, it has to be checked.__ Hopefully the document implementation used concatenates quick changes and applies squashing algorithm.
+__We don't know yet, it has to be checked.__ Hopefully the used document implementation concatenates quick changes and applies squashing algorithms.